mad-lab/transit/src/pytransit/doc/source/CGI.rst

 Workflow
 --------
 Starting with fastq files, barcode counts are extracted.
 The user creates their own metadata file, for the counts.
 Fractional abundances are created using the counts files, the metadata file and the uninduced ATC counts file.
 The fractional abundances are then used to run the CRISPRi-DR model.
 The output of this model is a file that lists genes with their statistacal parameters and significance.
+Genes with significant interactions are those with *qval of condetration dependence < 0.05* and *\|Z score of concentration dependence|>2*.
+However, genes can be ranked by depletion by sorting the coefficient of concentration dependence in ascending order

 .. image:: _images/CGI_workflow.png